Changelog

 New SQL shell đ

-Weâre lifting the veil on a shiny, new SQL shell that lets you interact with Materialize right in the web console!
+Weâre lifting the veil on a shiny, new SQL shell that lets you interact with Materialize right in the console!
 Neat, huh?

 Although this isnât a replacement for your everyday SQL development environment (at least for now), itâs justâŚright there.
 No more context switching just to learn your way around Materialize, run sanity checks, or pull up that data real quick.
 If you have any feedback, or just opinions about what the SQL shell should do but doesnât, weâd love to hear about it!